mli/gluon-crash-course/predict.md

 ## Predict

-Remember the data transformation we did for training, now we need the same transformation for predicting, except that we assume the data is a single image instead of a batch of images.
+Remember the data transformation we did for training?
+Now we need the same transformation for predicting, except that we assume the data is a single image instead of a batch of images.

 ```{.python .input  n=4}
 def transform(data):